How Much Does an Answering Service Cost?

-Holiday Fees: Probably one of the most common hidden fee is the holiday service rate which can cost you as much as $12 per holiday.
+Holiday Fees: Probably one of the most common hidden fees is the holiday service rate which can cost you as much as $12 per holiday.
 No doubt this is a small fee for someone that expects to receive 20 or more calls on a given holiday, but if you expect 0-3 calls this could get rather costly.
 We are not so quick to discredit this fee as the employees are usually paid at time and a half for working on a national holiday.

-28 day billing: Some answering services bill every 28 days leaving you with one extra bill each year so be sure you do the math when looking at the anticipated yearly cost for support.
+28-day billing: Some answering services bill every 28 days leaving you with one extra bill each year so be sure you do the math when looking at the anticipated yearly cost for support.
 This is a clever way of giving the appearance of lower pricing on monthly contracts that require a minimum fee to maintain service.

-Patched Calls (aka transferred calls): Some call centers may offer lower prices on their per minute prices but make sure to ask if there is a cost to transfer calls because some companies will also bill a flat rate for each call transferred and others will charge you by continuing to bill for their service until your office disconnects the call that was sent to you from their call center, which means you could be billed for a very lengthy call even though the operator was not involved.
+Patched Calls (aka transferred calls): Some call centers may offer lower prices on their per-minute prices but make sure to ask if there is a cost to transfer calls because some companies will also bill a flat rate for each call transferred and others will charge you by continuing to bill for their service until your office disconnects the call that was sent to you from their call center, which means you could be billed for a very lengthy call even though the operator was not involved.

-Things that can effect virtual receptionist pricing
+Things that can affect virtual receptionist pricing

-There are a number factors that you can fairly expect to drive the actual price of how much you will pay for a phone answering service, with the most obvious being the number of phone calls taken on your behalf and how long the average call will last.
-That’s because these are labor intensive services and both require paying call center operators for their time spent with your callers.
+There are a number of factors that you can fairly expect to drive the actual price of how much you will pay for a phone answering service, with the most obvious being the number of phone calls taken on your behalf and how long the average call will last.
+That’s because these are labor-intensive services and both require paying call center operators for their time spent with your callers.

 Some businesses require appointment setting and/or interfacing with their own website which necessitates additional training that is not consistent with normal call center protocol and consequently you will most likely pay for this service as an additional fee on top of the normal rate.
-Generally this is around $100 a month but it varies depending on scope.
+Generally, this is around $100 a month but it varies depending on scope.

-Finally if your business requires Spanish speaking operators to support your Hispanic customer base you’ll need to understand that most call centers do not have enough full time Bilingual operators on staff so you might expect to pay anywhere from 3% -5% more for a fully operational Spanish speaking answering service that is dedicated to this specific solution.
+Finally, if your business requires Spanish speaking operators to support your Hispanic customer base you’ll need to understand that most call centers do not have enough full-time Bilingual operators on staff so you might expect to pay anywhere from 3% -5% more for a fully operational Spanish speaking answering service that is dedicated to this specific solution.